-- 1/2 cup all-purpose flour
+- ½ cup all-purpose flour

-- 1/2 cup brown sugar
+- ½ cup brown sugar

-- 2 tbsp cinnamon
+- 2 tablespoons ground cinnamon

-- 2 1/2 cups all-purpose flour
+- 2 ½ cups all-purpose flour

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1 tsp baking powder
+- 1 teaspoon baking powder

-- 1/2 tsp salt
+- ½ teaspoon salt

 - 1 cup unsalted butter, room temperature (2 sticks)

-- 1/2 cup sugar
+- ½ cup sugar

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 3 large eggs, room temperature preferred
+- 3 large eggs, room temperature

-- 2 tsp vanilla extract
+- 2 teaspoons vanilla extract

-- 3/4 cup brown sugar
+- ¾ cup brown sugar

-- 1 tbsp cinnamon
+- 1 tablespoon ground cinnamon

-- 1/4 tsp salt
+- ¼ teaspoon salt

-- 1/2 cup unsalted butter, melted
+- ½ cup unsalted butter, melted

-- 3/4 cup all-purpose flour
+- ¾ cup all-purpose flour

-- Preheat the oven to 350 degrees and line a 9x13 inch baking pan with parchment paper and non-stick spray.
+- Preheat the oven to 350 degrees and line a 9x13-inch baking pan with parchment paper and non-stick spray.

-- In a small bowl use a fork to mix the flour, brown sugar, and cinnamon.
+- In a small bowl, use a fork to mix the flour, brown sugar, and cinnamon.
 Set aside.

 - In a medium-sized bowl, whisk together the flour, baking soda, baking powder, and salt.
 Set aside.

-- In a medium bowl (you can use the same bowl that you mixed the flour in) use a fork to combine the brown sugar, cinnamon, and salt.
+- In a medium bowl (you can use the same bowl that you mixed the flour in), use a fork to combine the brown sugar, cinnamon, and salt.
 Add the melted butter and mix until combined.
 Then mix in the flour.
-Top the cake batter with your streusel topping.

-- Bake for 35-40 minutes, just until the cake batter is set and not wobbly.
-Use a toothpick to check the center of the cake.
-If it comes out clean, the cake is done.
+- Top the cake batter with your streusel topping and bake for 35-40 minutes, or until a toothpick inserted into the middle of the cake comes out clean.
 Cool on the counter for 10 minutes, then move the baking pan over to a wire rack to finish cooling.

 - Allow the cake to cool for 30 minutes before slicing and serving.
 Keep any leftover cake slices in an airtight container in the refrigerator for up to 5 days.